nrfconnect/sdk-nrf/tests/benchmarks/multicore/idle_gpio/README.rst

 The test demonstrates how to build a multicore idle application with :ref:`configuration_system_overview_sysbuild`.

-When building with sysbuild, the build system adds child images based on the options selected in the project's additional configuration and build files.
+When building with sysbuild, the build system adds images based on the options selected in the project's additional configuration and build files.
 This test shows how to inform the build system about dedicated sources for additional images.
 The test comes with the following additional files: